lac-dcc/honey-potion/docs/README.md

 Contains files for testing Honey-Potion, WIP.

 ## Docs
 Contains the documentation of Honey-Potion project as an overview.
-Documentation of specifics parts of code is currently handled with intuitive naming or comments.
+Documentation of specific parts of code is currently handled with intuitive naming or comments.